tsolomko/BitByteData/2-0-Plans.md

 Ideally, this should express the idea that only something that is `ByteReader` (e.g. something that subclasses it) can conform to the `BitReader` protocol.
 Additionally, it naturally allows to remove any `ByteReader`'s methods and properties from the `BitReader` protocol.
-Unfortunatelly, the problem with this approach is that it is really unstable: when I first tried it (early 2018) for some Swift versions the compiler was crashing during compilation, and for others the resulting binary was experiencing undefined behavior.
-With this in mind, it is safe to say that this idea is off the table.
+Unfortunately, the problem with this approach is that it is really unstable: when I first tried it (early 2018) for some Swift versions the compiler was crashing during compilation, and for others the resulting binary was experiencing undefined behavior.

-__Note (TODO):__ I haven't tested neither Swift 4.2 compiler nor development snapshots of Swift 5.
-I will update this document with the final results for them, but it is likely that it still won't work (and, frankly, I am not even sure if it is supposed to).

 #### Use `ByteReaderProtocol` as a name for the new protocol

 The proposed soultions is, probably, the most obvious one.
 The only hard part in it is, as always, naming: what would be the name of a protocol if we already have a class with `ByteReader` name?
-One can find inspiration in Swift standard library (particularly, `IteratorProtocol`) and come up with with an alternative protocol name, `ByteReaderProtocol`.
+One can find inspiration in the Swift standard library (particularly, `IteratorProtocol`) and come up with with an alternative protocol name, `ByteReaderProtocol`.
 While I haven't tested it, I have a feeling that this name would incur more source code changes on BitByteData's users.
 The reason for this feeling is that I expect that the most common usage scenario is to initialize a